svn2github/RobinsonTechnologies/clanlibstuff/novashell/readme.txt

 ** OSX **

-Checkout Clanlib 0.8.3+from SVN from www.clanlib.org.
+Checkout Clanlib 1.0.x from SVN from www.clanlib.org.
 Also download the related precompiled binaries you will need from here: http://clanlib.org/download-binaries-osx-gcc40-universal.html

 After checking out the Novashell SVN tree, open clanlibstuff/novashell/mac/novashell.xcodeproj, you may need to